Identifying multi-compartment Hodgkin-Huxley models with high-density extracellular voltage recordings: Additional Details and Figures for Section

-We evaluated a single-compartment neuron model as a baseline for benchmarking.
-The model consists of a cylindrical compartment of length \(24\,\mu\mathrm{m}\) and radius \(12\,\mu\mathrm{m}\), equipped with classical Hodgkin--Huxley (HH) sodium, potassium, and leak channels~\citep{hodgkin1952quantitative}.
+We evaluated a single-branch cell model as a baseline for benchmarking.
+This branch consists of 10 cylindrical compartments of length \(24\,\mu\mathrm{m}\) and radius \(2\,\mu\mathrm{m}\), equipped with standard Hodgkin--Huxley (HH) sodium, potassium, and leak channels~\citep{hodgkin1952quantitative}.
 The maximum conductances and reversal potentials are provided in Table~\ref{tab:simple_hh_params}.
-A constant current of amplitude \(2.5\,\mathrm{nA}\) was injected for 20\,ms.
+A constant current of amplitude \(1.5\,\mathrm{nA}\) was injected for 20\,ms.

 As the neuron--electrode distance increased, the signal-to-noise ratio (SNR) decreased, resulting in higher bias and variance in inferred conductances (\cref{fig:poc_cond}B).
-At short distances with high SNR, both MSE minimization and EKF yielded comparable estimates, indicating that EKF's linearization introduced minimal error (\cref{fig:poc_cond}C).
+At short distances with high SNR, we observed that MSE minimization, standard EKF and block-diagonal EKF yielded comparable estimates, indicating that EKF's linearization introduced minimal error and confirming the validity of the block-diagonal approximation (\cref{fig:poc_cond}C).
+The diagonal EKF introduces a slightly larger bias, but its voltage reconstructions remain highly accurate (\cref{fig:diag_volt_single}).
+This is consistent with our analysis in Appendix~\ref{Appendix: diag_ekf_validity}: only the first (soma) compartment lies near the electrode, with all others much farther away, so cross-visibility is minimal and a diagonal covariance approximation is sufficient.
 As observation noise increased, estimation accuracy declined (\cref{fig:poc_cond}A), but even at $30\,\mu\mathrm{V}$ RMS---a challenging noise regime (\cref{fig:poc_eap}C)---estimates remained close to the ground truth.
-Notably, the true voltage remained within two standard deviations of the mean of the reconstructed voltage traces for most of the signal (\cref{fig:poc_volt}), indicating robustness even under challenging conditions.
+Notably, the induced variance on the reconstructed voltage traces is small (\cref{fig:poc_volt}), indicating robustness even under challenging conditions.